-- (a) Assist in the administration of collective agreements. - (b) Provide a forum for dialogue between the Parties respecting issues impacting labour relations. - (c) Provide a means for resolving issues pertaining to the implementation, interpretation and resolution of matters arising from the Common Agreement. - (d) Appoint an umpire(s) or arbitrator(s) as applicable for: - (i) Jurisdictional Disputes Resolving process - (ii) Common Agreement Dispute Resolution - (e) Develop strategies to reduce arbitration and related costs.
+- (a) Assist in the administration of collective agreements. - (b) Provide a forum for dialogue between the Parties respecting issues impacting labour relations. - (c) Provide a means for resolving issues pertaining to the implementation, interpretation and resolution of matters arising from the Common Agreement. - (d) Appoint arbitrator(s) as applicable for Common Agreement Dispute Resolution. - (e) Develop strategies to reduce arbitration and related costs.